 Hyperhidrosis Treatment Weston

-When severe underarm sweating gets in the way of certain daily activities and antiperspirants haven’t worked, you may be a candidate for BOTOX® treatment.
-If your condition is significantly interfering with your daily activities, Schedule your free consultation today!
+If acute underarm sweating is interfering with daily activities, leaving you with sweat stains, and can be noticed by others, you may be a candidate for BOTOX® treatment.
+Don’t let your condition interfere with your daily activities.
+Schedule your free consultation today!

-In clinical trials, the median treatment duration was about 7 months.
-Botox injections are not a permanent cure for hyperhidrosis.
+In clinical trials, the average treatment lasted about 7 months.
+Botox® injections are not a permanent cure for hyperhidrosis.
 Your symptoms will gradually return.
 Routine treatments can help you effectively manage your condition.

-Botox is one of the most widely researched medicines in the world, so you know it’s safe.
-Since 2004 Botox has been approved to treat excessive underarm sweating.
+Botox® is one of the most widely researched medicines in the world, and been found to be safe.
+Since 2004, Botox® has been approved to treat excessive underarm sweating.
 Today, thousands of treatments have been performed.